aliartos/Auto-Click-to-Play-Audio-Chrome-Extension/README.md

 ### Using the Extension

 1. Click the extension icon in your Chrome toolbar to open the settings popup
-2. Configure your settings:
+2. Configure your settings in the **Basic** tab:
    - **Enable Extension**: Toggle the extension on/off
    - **Silence Duration**: Set how many seconds to wait after audio stops before clicking the button
    - **Button Selector**: Enter the CSS selector for the button you want to click
+   - **Retry Interval**: Set retry interval in seconds (0 to disable) to keep clicking if audio doesn't resume

+3. Configure advanced settings in the **Advanced** tab:
+   - **Timing Randomization**: Add random variation (in milliseconds) to make timing more human-like
+     - Example: Setting 1000ms adds ±500ms variation to the silence duration
+     - This prevents predictable timing patterns

-3. Click "Save Settings" to save your configuration
+4. Click "Save Settings" to save your configuration
-4. Use "Test Click" to verify your button selector works on the current page
+5. Use "Test Click" to verify your button selector works on the current page

 ## Configuration